Blue Valentine (film): Production

 Williams was 21 when she received the script in 2002 and Gosling committed to the production four years later, but filming did not begin until 2009, when Williams was 28 (as was Gosling), owing to Cianfrance's inability to find financing.
 The director was also unable to film the "young" and "older" scenes several years apart as he had hoped, again due to lack of money.
-The film was to be shot in California but production was moved to Brooklyn, New York and Honesdale, Pennsylvania.
-Since her partner Heath Ledger had died the year prior, Williams wanted to stay close to her Brooklyn home to take care of their daughter, Matilda.
+Before Gosling's casting, Channing Tatum was offered the role of Dean, but turned it down, a decision he later regretted.
+The film was to be shot in California but production was moved to Brooklyn and Honesdale, Pennsylvania.
+Because her partner Heath Ledger had died the previous year, Williams wanted to stay close to her Brooklyn home to take care of their daughter, Matilda.
 Accordingly, the director chose Honesdale due to its proximity to Brooklyn.
 Filming began on 12 May 2009.

 Gosling and Williams improvised dialogue; the scene in which their characters wander through New York together was unscripted, for example; the actors—who had both appeared in The United States of Leland (2003) but had not shared scenes—got to know each other during its filming.
 Before filming the marriage dissolution between the main characters, Gosling and Williams prepared by renting a home, bringing their own clothing and belongings, buying groceries with a budget based on their characters' incomes, filming home movies and taking a family portrait at a local Sears with the actress who played their daughter, and staging out arguments.
 Cianfrance visited the actors and assisted them in building tension while remaining in character: "One night he told Gosling to go into Williams' bedroom and try to make love to her.
 Gosling, soundly rejected, ended up sleeping on the couch."

 The film was shot in Super 16mm and Red One.
 The former was used for the pre-marriage scenes and the latter was used for the post-marriage scenes.
 Andrij Parekh used only one professional light in the filming of the outside scenes, otherwise using only practical lights for the inside scenes.

-While on The Hollywood Reporter Director's Roundtable, Cianfrance said that he had given up his entire director's fee to help fund the film: "I mean, it came down to we were exactly my fee short.
+Cianfrance said that he had given up his entire director's fee to help fund the film: "I mean, it came down to we were exactly my fee short.
 They paid me and I just paid it back.
 So I still have to pay taxes on it, you know.
 So I actually had to pay to make the movie."

 Music

 Gosling wrote and performed some songs by himself.
 The band Grizzly Bear composed the score of the film.
 A soundtrack for the film was released by Lakeshore Records.

-One of the film's feature songs, "You and Me", which is presented as the couple's personal song, was originally recorded as a demo by a group called Penny & The Quarters for the obscure Prix Label of Columbus, Ohio in the early 1970s.
-It was re-released on a compilation album by the Numero Group in 2007 without the members of the group being identified.
+"You and Me", one of the film's feature songs, which is presented as the couple's personal song, was originally recorded as a demo by a group called Penny & The Quarters for the obscure Prix Label of Columbus, Ohio, in the early 1970s.
+It was re-released on a compilation album by The Numero Group in 2007 without the members of the group being identified.